 So a substantial body of evidence now points to AVE as an invalid metric:

 - AVE takes no account of credibility differences between editorial and advertising.
-Indications from studies suggest credibility varies over time and by topic – further suggesting there is no fixed multiplyer, as used in AVE.
+Indications from studies suggest credibility varies over time and by topic – further suggesting there is no fixed multiplier, as used in AVE.

 - Advertising is a controlled message whereas PR is not – so the content of the article is critical to analysis of its value.
-Further, messages in advertising are homogenous and repeated whereas PR does not work in the same way.
+Further, messages in advertising are homogeneous and repeated whereas PR does not work in the same way.

 - AVE takes no account of the quality of coverage as in its tonality, key messages or spokesperson effect.
 Unfavourable PR coverage typically does not discount AVE, nor does neutral coverage get rated as zero AVE.

 - There is no rigorous proof that the space occupied x the ad rate of an article equates to any metric reflecting influence on a target audience.

 - AVE cannot measure social media forms, such as blogs or tweets.

 Dr Brad Rawlings of the IPR Commission on AVE made the point in this piece that Advertisers don’t use the cost of placing their ads as an outcome.
 Rather they measure results by brand metrics or sales results.
 So it makes no sense for public relations to compare its outcome to the cost of achieving advertising inputs.